Castellane Prealps

-The Castellane Prealps (Préalpes de Castellane) are a massif of the southern French Prealps located in the departments of Alpes-Maritimes, Alpes-de-Haute-Provence and Var.
+The Castellane Prealps (Préalpes de Castellane; Prealps Castellanes) are a massif of the southern French Prealps located in the departments of Alpes-Maritimes, Alpes-de-Haute-Provence and Var.
 The easternmost part is often called the Préalpes de Grasse.

 Geography

 Location

 The massif extends from west to east, south and east of Castellane to the north of Grasse and Vence, as well as south of the Verdon river and south and west of the Var river.
-It is located to the south of the Digne Prealps, the Trois-Évêchés massif, the Pelat massif and the Mercantour-Argentera massif, as well as to the west of the Nice Prealps.
+It is located to the south of the Digne Prealps, the Trois-Évêchés massif, the Pelat Massif and the Mercantour-Argentera massif, as well as to the west of the Nice Prealps.